 Your planned major

 To learn more about Ohio State's majors, search Ohio State majors or read What to major in when you're not sure.
-For visa application purposes, international applicants are required to select a major that will lead to a degree on the admission application and are not eligible to select an undecided major or a major that is offered by University Exploration.
+For visa application purposes, international applicants are required to select a major that will lead to a degree and are not eligible to select an undecided major or a major that is offered by University Exploration.

 Completing the personal statement is required for students whose academic records include interruptions in education.
 It is optional for others.
 Find the personal statement section under the “Program data” tab on the application.

 Ohio State offers pre-professional programs in dentistry, law, medicine, optometry, pharmacy and veterinary medicine.
 Identifying your pre-professional interest on the application will enable your advisors to provide you with a wide range of support to realize your goals.